Cricket's darkest day

 Birth of the graceful Indian Motganhalli Jaisimha, who opened both batting and bowling in Tests.
 His day job was with the willow, though, and in 39 Tests "Jai" played some charming innings.
-He was brave too, and in a Brisbane thriller in 1967-68, he made 74 and 105 from No. 6 in a narrow defeat while suffering from jet lag: he'd only arrived in Australia as a replacement a couple of days before the match.
+In a Brisbane thriller in 1967-68, he made 74 and 105 from No. 6 in a narrow defeat while suffering from jet lag: he'd only arrived in Australia as a replacement a couple of days before the match.
 Peculiarly, Jaisimha only once passed 50 in Indian victories.
 He died of lung cancer in Secunderabad in 1999.

 In first-class history only one man has taken four wickets in four balls twice.
 That was Western Province swing bowler Bob Crisp, who did it for the second time today, against Natal in Durban.
 Two years earlier Crisp had nailed four in four against Griqualand West.

 The other John Reid is born.
 New Zealand left-hander JF Reid isn't as famous as his namesake JR, but he had a pretty good career anyway, averaging 46 from 19 Tests between 1978-79 and 1985-86.
-He had an outstanding conversion-rate (six 100s, two 50s).
+He had an outstanding conversion rate (six hundreds, two fifties).
 Reid was a serene, orthodox presence at the crease, for whom cricket wasn't the be-all and end-all: when he turned down a tour of the Caribbean in 1984-85, he put teaching (he was a geography teacher) above cricket on his list of priorities, although he later became NZC's operations director.

 Birth of Frank Mann, the older link in the first father-son combination to captain England (his son George also did so), a record that Colin and Chris Cowdrey equalled in 1988.
 Frank played five Tests, all as captain in South Africa in 1922-23.
 At his best Mann was a dazzling hitter, and he hammered 53 in only 19 minutes for Middlesex against Nottinghamshire at Lord's in 1921.